frenchie68/Z79Forth/SW/examples/README.txt

 				to COOPMTLOAD

 dis.4th		Francois Laagel	The standard disassembler.
 It is normally loaded
-				automatically from CompactFlash when the
-				system comes up.
+		Paul E. Bennett	automatically from CompactFlash when the system comes up.
 Standard invokation is via:
 				SEE <word>